-Census 2010 Summary Profile, ESRI
+\\Census 2010 Summary Profile, ESRI

-Santa Cruz Southwest area includes seven City of Tucson zoning classifications as shown below in Figure 6.61.
+Santa Cruz Southwest area includes seven City of Tucson zoning classifications as shown below in Figure 6.6.

 The majority of the parcels in the neighborhood are zoned "Residential," with densities under the R-1 and R-2 classification.
-There is no R-3 classification in the neighborhood, barring the
+There is no R-3 classification in the neighborhood, barring the development of very large apartment complexes.

-1 See Appendix B for a complete list of Pima County Zoning Classifications and summary descriptions development of very large apartment complexes.
 A large section is zoned Mobile Home (MH1) and a smaller higher density Mobile Home zoning MH-2 are located in the northern section of the neighborhood.